Encomiendas in Peru: Spoils of war

 During the centuries-long reconquest of Spain, Spanish Christian leaders awarded encomiendas to individuals for their military services in gaining control of territory and people ruled by the Muslims.
 The institution was carried to the New World.
 In Peru, the first encomenderos were 40 aged and injured Spanish soldiers who Pizzaro left as a rear guard in the town of Piura as he led his main force inland to confront the Inca Empire in 1532.
 Each of Pizarro's force of 168 men who participated in the Battle of Cajamarca was entitled to an encomienda.
 Most of them were from the humbler social classes of Spain.
 Shortly after Cajamarca, Pizarro was joined by Diego de Almagro with 200 additional men and the Spaniards continued the conquest by capturing Cuzco and establishing a Spanish city there in 1534.
 Almagro and his men were the last Spaniards in Peru who were automatically entitled to an encomienda, although many soldiers who arrived later were also recipients.
 The military leaders awarded themselves the most valuable of the encomiendas.
 The governor of Peru (initially Pizzaro himself) and the captains of the conquering armies had the authority to grant encomiendas, although the encomendero was required to pay taxes to the Crown of Spain.

-In the late 1530s and 1540s, when Peru was impacted by civil war, encomiendas were given (or taken away) to captains and cavalrymen but not usually to common soldiers.
+In the late 1530s and 1540s, when Peru was impacted by civil war, encomiendas were given to (or taken away from) captains and cavalrymen but not usually common soldiers.
 By 1560, those given or retaining encomiendas were soldiers from the days of the conquest, elites of Spanish society, military leaders of distinction during the civil wars, and people with good connections.
-A few of the people granted encomiendas chose to return to Spain and gave up or sold illegally their encomienda.
+A few of the people granted encomiendas chose to return to Spain and gave up or illegally sold their encomienda.
 Others who remained in Peru maneuvered to retain the encomienda for their descendants.